denniswave/DataScience_Portfolio/portfolio_readers_guide.md

 - [Random forest - Balanced](./images/Confusion%20Matrix%20Balanced%20-%20Random%20Forest%20Classifier.png)
 - [SGD Classifier - Balanced](./images/Confusion%20Matrix%20Balanced%20-%20SGD%20Classifier.png)

-The comparison matrices show the correct and false predictions (true positive, true negative, false positive and false negative).
+The confusion matrices show the correct and false predictions (true positive, true negative, false positive and false negative).
 A diagonal line is what we ideally want to see here.
 In some images, this line is more clear than in others.

 ## Domain knowledge